Quantum Key Distribution with Imperfections: Recent Advances in Security Proofs: Formal definition of security

 where $\Vert \cdot \Vert_\text{Tr}$ denotes the trace distance, $\mathbb{1}_{K_A}= \sum_k\ket{k}\bra{k}_{K_A}$ is the identity operator in the space of strings $K_A \in \{0,1\}^{\ell}$.} \\

-The definition of secrecy provided above quantifies the distance between the state $\rho_{K_A E \vert \Omega}$---in which an attack has been performed, so that Eve's system is generally correlated with Alice's string---and the state where the string $K_A$ is completely uncorrelated with the eavesdropper, who has no information about the key---yielding the separability across the partition $K_A: E$, represented by the uncorrelated state $\mathbb{1}_{K_A} \otimes \rho_{E \vert \Omega}$.
+The definition of secrecy provided above quantifies the distance between the state $\rho_{K_A E \vert \Omega}$---in which an attack has been performed, so that Eve's system is generally correlated with Alice's string---and the ideal state where the string $K_A$ is completely uncorrelated with the eavesdropper, who has no information about the key---yielding the separability across the partition $K_A: E$, represented by the uncorrelated state $\mathbb{1}_{K_A} \otimes \rho_{E \vert \Omega}$.

-The conditioning $E \vert \Omega$ in Eq. (\ref{eq: secrecy def}) is important for the emphasis that we only ask for secrecy when the protocol actually outputs a key.
+The conditioning $E \vert \Omega$ in Eq. (\ref{eq: secrecy def}) is important for the emphasis that we only ask for secrecy when the protocol actually outputs a key\footnote{ In fact, both conditions, Eq.~\eqref{eq: correcntess} and Eq.~\eqref{eq: secrecy def}, arise from a single requirement: that the final state of the protocol be close to an ideal state, $\|\rho_{K_AK_BE}-\sigma^{\rm ideal}_{K_AK_BE}\|_\text{Tr}$.
+The two conditions, \eqref{eq: secrecy def} and~\eqref{eq: correcntess}, are obtained by decomposing this trace-distance expression into separate contributions and by taking into account that, for the event where the protocol aborts, the corresponding terms vanish.
+We refer the reader to~\cite{ferradini2025defining} for a recent discussion of security definitions.}.
 In other words, we compare the real state of Eve conditioned on the protocol not aborting with an ideal state in which her system is completely uncorrelated with Alice’s key.
-Outside $\Omega$, no key is generated, and therefore there is no secrecy condition to be satisfied.
+Outside $\Omega$, no key is generated, and therefore there is no secrecy condition to be satisfied\footnote{Alternatively, one can think that secrecy is trivially satisfied when a key of size zero is generated.}.

 As we will see later, the parameters of correctness and secrecy are determined by classical processing steps of a QKD protocol (see Protocol \ref{alg:QKD steps}).
 Furthermore, correctness and secrecy compose the security of a QKD protocol.